Diversity, Equity and Inclusion

 We hear you and agree that we have a lot more work to do.
 Scholarships and affinity based specific programming is just a start, and a big step with our organization as we continue to strive to fix our pipeline problem and get more under-represented identities involved in the AMGA.
 This work includes updating our policies and procedures, providing DEI training for our staff and providers, and providing anonymous spaces for code of ethics violations reporting.

 How do I get involved with DEI work at the AMGA?

 We engage in this work in person at Annual Meeting on a yearly basis in addition, you can always reach out to the co-chairs.

 If I experience a code of ethics violation from an AMGA member what should I do?

 As of October 1 AMGA Members will be able to report any code of ethics concerns through a 3rd party firm that will intake and investigate all claims.
 More info to come soon.

 Is the AMGA working with any other organizations in the outdoor industry to support inclusivity and diversity?

-The AMGA is partnering with Brown Girls Climb, Flash Foxy, and the American Alpine Club to provide the Women’s SPI Course.
+The AMGA is partnering with Brown Girls Climb, Flash Foxy, and the local climbing communities to support our affinity programs.
 Paradox Sports is our Annual Meeting Partner for providing adaptive climbing training.
 We hope to continue to build community partnerships, if you would like to partner or have suggestions please reach out to the team.

 For more information on what the AMGA is doing to expand opportunities within our membership: